ESO Programme and Run Identification Codes (ALMA excluded)

-The identification code assigned to each ESO observing programme has the following formats:
+The identification code assigned to each LPO observing programme has one of the following formats:

 Note: The director dedicated time (DDT) programmes of period 103 and 104 could be using both nomenclatures (see mapping table of P103/P104 DDTs).